OmjanaStudios/XBOX2PC/README.md

 This is a project that allows you to RUN Xbox One OS (CodeName:Durango) on a computer!

 ## Usage instructions
-1. Download the install.wim file
+1. Download the ISO
-2. Copy the file install.wim at (Windows 10 installation Usb drive)\Sources and replace all files
+2. Deploy it into an pendrive, [Rufus](Rufus.ie) recommended
 3. Boot at the pendrive
 4. Wait Xbox OS Load
 5. Connect an usb controller